nadilarizky05/KeepFire/README.md

 # KeepFire 🔥

 KeepFire is a space to realize that you are never alone in pursuing your ambitions.
-Whether it's a dream, a goal, or a life plan — this app connects your inner spirit with the world by letting you share your dream, discover other people's dreams, and reach out to the people chasing similar ones.
+Whether it's a dream, a goal, or a life plan.
+This app connects your inner spirit with the world by letting you share your dream, discover other people's dreams, and reach out to the people chasing similar ones.